ascholerChemeketa/cs160Reader/_sources/Binary/Binary.rst

 #.
 Binary devices are Simple and easy to build
     An on/off switch is simple and easy to build.
 An on/off switch moves two pieces of metal together or moves them apart.
 A light dimmer must gradually and smoothly change the current that reaches the light.
 It has more components that an on/off switch and must be carefully assembled.
 An accurate dimmer (where 25% means exactly 25%) is even harder to build.

-    The same is true for the tiny devices inside of a silicon chip.
+    The same is true for the tiny devices inside a silicon chip.
 On/off switches are relatively easy to fabricate.
 The devices are cheap, small, and reliable, and millions of them fit into a small area.

 #.
 Binary signals are Unambiguous (which gives them noise immunity)
     It is easy to look at a digital signal that is only supposed to be on or off and decide which it is supposed to be.
 Even if there is a bit of noise, we should be able to clearly tell what the signal is supposed to be